SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/registering-custom-actions.md

 2. Define the manifest that describes the input arguments of the callback (see [Defining Manifests](defining-manifests.md).
 This is optional, as some callbacks will not require any input arguments)
 3. Register the custom action in the `HiveMindBridge` object.

 This page explains the registration of the custom action in the `HiveMindBridge` object.

+!!! note
+    The full API documentation for HiveMindBridge is hosted [here](https://swarmus.github.io/HiveMindBridge/classIHiveMindBridge.html).

 ## Custom Actions Are Discoverable